opencarecc/opencareMakerPlaybook/how_to_involve_a_local_community.md

 - people might share their experience creating a natural amplification channel for the communication of the project

 ######*(see "How can I make a workshop happen?" chapter for more details)*

-####tips and tricks

-Every person who has an interest in, or who could be affected by, the issues under discussion must be encouraged to take part.
-Be clear at the start about what changes your project can or cannot promise and be clear about the mechanisms of the decision-making processes
-Be sure you give people as much information as possible and explain where information is missing or is uncertain.
-Show respect for diverse views and cultures by making sure that minority views are taken on board.
-This is your opportunity to build trust by being courteous,empathic and helpful.
-Use existing channels to make sure that you report back to all interested people as fully and as quickly as possible.
-Put final decisions into action as soon as possible.
-This will strengthen participants’ belief that their involvement was worthwhile.

 ~~Here, there is a list of all the **meetings/workshops/events** that we holded with local communities:~~